RussellDash332/NUSGuessr/README.md

 2.  **Create a Repository Secret**:
     - Go to your repository's settings on GitHub.
     - In the sidebar, navigate to "Secrets and variables" > "Actions".
+    - To add the game data, do the following.
         - Click the "New repository secret" button.
         - For the "Name", enter `GAME_DATA_JSON`.
         - For the "Value", copy and paste the entire content of your local `src/lib/game-data.json` file.
+        - Click "Add secret".
+    - To add the Formspree URL, do the following.
+        - Click the "New repository secret" button.
+        - For the "Name", enter `NEXT_PUBLIC_FORMSPREE_URL`.
+        - For the "Value", copy and paste your Formspree ID (see `YOUR_FORM_ID` in `.env.local.example`).
         - Click "Add secret".

 3.  **Configure GitHub Pages**:
     - Go to your repository's settings on GitHub.